The Moody Blues: Career struggles

 The day after the party, as Laine later recalled, "we called up the Ridgepride office and said we needed £100 to pay for the drinks bill.
 They told us they would be right over to see us, but they never showed up.
 When we went around to the office we discovered they had closed it down and run to the hills, leaving us in the lurch!".
 Ridgepride left the band bankrupt with several debts, taking all the money earned from their records up to that point, including the No. 1 hit "Go Now", with them.

 Now without Ridgepride, the band signed directly to Decca Records in the UK and London Records in the US, with the Beatles' manager Brian Epstein taking on management of the Moody Blues.
-Their next single "Everyday", another Laine/Pinder original, was released in October 1965.
+Their next single, "Everyday", another Laine/Pinder original, was released in October 1965.
 The single stalled at No. 44 in the UK, where the band would not release any more records for a year.

-They were still in demand for live gigs though, including several shows opening for the Rolling Stones on their Autumn 1965 British tour, alongside fellow Birmingham band the Spencer Davis Group.
+They were still in demand for live gigs though, including several shows opening for their Decca/London labelmates the Rolling Stones on their Autumn 1965 British tour, alongside fellow Birmingham band the Spencer Davis Group.
 While the Moodies' chart success was declining in the UK and US, they were still successful in some other countries during this time, particularly France where their cover of Sonny Boy Williamson's "Bye Bye Bird", from The Magnificent Moodies, reached No. 3 when it was released as a single there in December 1965.

 In early December 1965, the Moody Blues were the support band for the Beatles on what would ultimately be the Beatles' last British tour.
 The Moodies then spent late December 1965 into January 1966 on their first tour of North America.
 What could have been a valuable appearance on The Ed Sullivan Show had been booked prior to the tour; however, visa issues upon their arrival in New York City meant the band were unable to make any television appearances in the US during the tour, although the concerts still went ahead.